masher92/GEOG_5790/Practical1-ModelBuilder/ReadMe.md

 ## Project 1 - Model Builder

 This project contains tools to model the impact of a bomb exploding on the buildings in its vicinity using Arcmap.
+The data it is based on can be found in Data/Practical1-4-Data.zip.

 These tools include:
 * An ArcMap toolbox which contains a model built with Arcmap's ModelBuilder functionality, and the same model in the format of a python script.